Aussie Broadband NBN Review

 Aussie Broadband has partnered with Fetch TV to offer its boxes as part of Aussie Broadband NBN plans.
 If you don’t have a smart TV or an existing set-top box, this could be a great addition to your plan.

-Fetch TV comes in two options – Fetch Mini which provides basic smart TV options such as Netflix, Stan, YouTube and free-to-air catchup apps as well as pause and rewinding of live TV.
+Fetch TV comes in two options: Fetch Mini and Fetch Mighty.
+Fetch Mini provides basic smart TV options such as Netflix, Stan, YouTube and free-to-air catch-up apps, as well as pause and rewinding of live TV.
 This costs an extra $10 a month on your plan.

-Fetch Mighty adds to this 4K streaming and the ability to record and save up to 1TB of live TV.
-The Fetch Mighty is an extra $15 a month on your plan.
+Fetch Mighty adds to this 4K streaming and the ability to record and save up to 1TB of live TV for an extra $15 a month on your plan.

-Fetch also has a bunch of different channel packs you can add, starting at $6 for individual packs or $20 a month for all four packs.
+Fetch also has a bunch of different channel packs you can add, starting at $6 for individual packs or $20 a month for all four popular packs.
 These include channels such as Nickelodeon, National Geographic, BBC Knowledge and ESPN.
+Find out more with our review of the best TV and internet bundles available in Australia.

 What modem does Aussie Broadband use?

 Aussie Broadband offers a Netcomm NF18ACV modem to its NBN customers.
-This will come free with 24 month plans, or if you’re just going month to month and want to buy a new modem off them, it will cost you $149 plus postage.
+All of its plans are BYO modem, however if you want to buy a new modem off them, it’ll cost you $149 plus $15 for standard delivery or $20 for express.
 This includes 4x Ethernet ports and dual-band AC WiFi for fast wireless browsing across the house.

 This exact modem though you can find a little cheaper through other online retailers, with the cheapest we’ve seen at about $130.

-It’s also worth shopping around for other modem router brands if you know what you’re looking for, for around the same price you can pick up a modem router like D-Link’s DIR-879 which will offer you better range in your house and better speeds across all your devices.
+It’s also worth shopping around for other modem router brands if you know what you’re looking for.
+For around the same price, you can pick up a modem router like D-Link’s DIR-879 for example which will offer you better range in your house and better speeds across all your devices.

 Heard enough about Aussie Broadband?

 We’ve got plenty more reviews on Australian NBN providers.
 When it comes to first-class value, we recommend reading up on Exetel.
-If your Netflix fixation is taking a toll on your speeds, we’ve published a guide on the best internet plans for streaming in Australia.
+If you’ve got a need for speed, check out our Superloop NBN review.
 If you’re one of the unlucky few who still can’t connect to the NBN, there are plenty of quality alternatives on the market.
 Not sure how fast your download speeds are?
 Find out how to test your NBN internet speed with our tool.